 It’s time to move in.
 How do I pick up my keys?

 If you are living in off-campus housing, you need to arrange a pick-up time with your landlord.
+You may have to do a walk-through inspection at this time; you should note any damages from previous tenants so you don’t get fined for them when you move out.
 For students living on campus, check with your school.
 At some schools, representatives or RAs will sit in the lobby of your dorm during certain hours to help with check-in.
 At other schools, you may be required to pick up your keys from the office of residential life before you do anything else.

 May I alter my dorm room or apartment?